 My first interaction with the Palliative Care sector was as a Member of Parliament from 2009-2017 when I joined the Parliamentary Friends of Palliative Care.
 During this time, I advocated for Palliative Care both within Parliament and to my constituents.

-As the State Manager of ACCPA (Aged & Community Care Providers Association) I sit on the EOLPCAC (End of Life Palliative Care Advisory Committee) of WA Health and bring the perspective of the Aged Care Provider both in residential and home care settings to the table.
+As the State Manager of Ageing Australia, I sit on the EOLPCAC (End of Life Palliative Care Advisory Committee) of WA Health and bring the perspective of the Aged Care Provider both in residential and home care settings to the table.

 As a daughter, I have firsthand experience of what is excellent palliative care in a residential aged care setting when my mother passed away in March 2020.

-I will bring to the Board a well-developed network of both State and Federal Government contacts which will be invaluable in the policy and advocacy space.
-I will be a conduit to a majority of the residential and home care providers in this State and will be able to use various forums and publications to promote the cause of Palliative Care WA.
+I have served on the Board for three years.
+I bring to the Board a well-developed network of both State and Federal Government contacts which have proven to be of great value in the policy and advocacy space.
+I act as a conduit to a majority of the residential and home care providers in this State and I am able to use various forums and publications to promote the cause of Palliative Care WA.

 Janet Wagland